Strategy Driven Enterprise and Business Organization Performance

 Copyright Interactive Design Labs 2005 - 2018

-All these factors are interdependent and influence each other and, to varying degrees, the success/failure of strategy implementation; therefore we need a systemic approach to understanding the influences of these factors on implementation success.
-Because these factors are interdependent and their influences are non-deterministic it is typically very difficult for managers to comprehend the contribution of these factors to the successful outcomes of strategy implementation or organizational change.
+All these factors are interdependent and influence each other and, to varying degrees, the success/failure of strategy implementation.
+Because these factors are interdependent and their influences are non-deterministic it is typically very difficult for managers to comprehend the contribution of these factors to the successful outcomes of strategy implementation.

 These factors can create gaps that if left unattended too long can lead to failure.
 A good understanding of these factors and appropriate approaches to guide managers' decisions in responding to them can result in successful implementation.

 Leadership is a role of top management and comprises managing strategic processes, managing relationships within the organization, managing managers' training.
 This role has the following responsibilities: coordinating activities, streamlining of processes, aligning organizational structure with strategy, keeping employees motivated and committed to strategy implementation, and enhancing communication within the organization.

 Poor leadership results in obstacles and challenges to successful implementation because certain required leadership functions are nor performed; these may include:

 Information systems support the decision-making process through the quality and quantity of information available for executives and management to use in decision-making.
 Availability of information systems to support fast and accurate progress tracking, timely intervention, and corrective action at the right time and place.

 Poor Information Flows and Availability may result in obstacles and challenges to successful implementation because degradation in certain management functions such as: